munificent/craftinginterpreters/book/superclasses.md

 ^code table-super (1 before, 1 after)

-When the expression parser lands on a `super` token, control jumps to a mew parsing function which starts off like so:
+When the expression parser lands on a `super` token, control jumps to a new parsing function which starts off like so:

 ^code super